bioinfosourabh/bioinfosourabh-main/README.md

 # Sourabh Kumar Daksh

-I am a recovering bioinformatician and Research Software Engineer, responsible for developing [The Carpentries Workbench](https://carpentries.github.io/workbench/).
+I am a bioinformatician and Research Software Engineer, responsible for developing [The Carpentries Workbench](https://carpentries.github.io/workbench/).

 I have been developing R packages in the realms of population genetics, epidemiology, reproducible research, and publication since 2012.